 We spent quite a bit of time here gazing at the paintings, the sculptures, and the detailed architecture that is all around.
 Don’t forget to look up as the ceilings and doorways are also extremely ornate.
 We climbed up La Giralda, the tower that you can enter from the church, and got some amazing views of the courtyard and the surrounding city.

 The next day it was time for the Alcazar.
 The Alcazar was originally built as a fort in the 10th century, a palace was added in the 11th century by Muslim rulers, and in the 13th century it became a residence for Christian monarchs.
 This spectacular site really wowed me.

-Not only is the Alcazar gorgeous inside with its Moorish architectecture and intricate detail, but the surrounding gardens with fountains and pools and shrubbery is just as stunning.
+Not only is the Alcazar gorgeous inside with its Moorish architecture and intricate detail, but the surrounding gardens filled with fountains and pools and greenery are just as stunning.

 We spent the better part of a day here being absolutely amazed by its beauty.
 This ceiling was built to represent the universe and the sight of it is awe-inspiring!